AtticusWoods/QuothTheBot/README.md

 # How to
 To train the model simply run the train.py file.
 If you want to change any of the hyper parameters you can change the relevent variables near the top of the train.py file.
 When training, the model will put checkpoints in the checkpoints folder.
-Make sure to clear those out before running a new trining section or it will resume from the latest checkpoint.
+Make sure to clear those out before running a new training section or it will resume from the latest checkpoint.

 If just want to generate responses run the generateResponse.py file and it will ask you for input to translate.

+# Project Report
+Refer to the Quoth_the_Bot_Project_Report.pdf